Elizabeth Manley

 Elizabeth Ann Manley, CM (born August 7, 1965) is a Canadian former competitive figure skater.
-She is the 1988 Olympic silver medallist, the 1988 World silver medalist and a three-time Canadian national champion.
+She is the 1988 Olympic silver medallist, the 1988 World silver medallist and a three-time Canadian national champion.

 Early life and training

 Manley was born in 1965 in Belleville, Ontario, and raised in Trenton.
 She is the fourth child and only daughter in her family.
 Her father's military career necessitated occasionally moving, and when Manley was eight years old, her family moved from Trenton to Ottawa.
 After her parents' divorce in the 1970s, she was raised by her mother, Joan.